-How the Republican bill would change Obamacare
+Healthcare: How the Republican bill would change Obamacare

-House Republicans finally have the votes to try to repeal and replace Obamacare.
+House Republicans have finally passed a bill to repeal and replace Obamacare.

-Lawmakers are scheduled to vote Thursday after some last-minute changes to the legislation convinced enough conservatives and moderates to support it.
+After some last-minute changes to the legislation, enough conservatives and moderates were convinced to support the bill Thursday.

-The bill's passage isn't guaranteed, and even if it makes it to the Senate, that chamber is likely to make substantial revisions.
+The bill's passage isn't guaranteed, however.
+Even if it makes it to the Senate, that chamber is likely to make substantial revisions.

 Still, the American Health Care Act goes a long way to fulfilling the Republicans' seven-year pledge to repeal former President Obama's landmark health reform law.
 And it would erase the coverage gains of the last few years and leave 24 million more people uninsured by 2026 than under Obamacare, according to a Congressional Budget Office analysis of an earlier version of the bill.